Rezashatery/VerificationCode/README.md

 # VerificationCode
-for using verification code
-in persian language and arabican language
+this is customview for verification code. this code uses for activation SMS when someone going to login to the APP. there is a typeface on it for persian language and arabian language numebrs you can change it to other typeface or remove it.